gunthercox/ChatterBot/docs/django/index.rst

    pip install django chatterbot

-For more details on installing Django, see the `Django documentation`_.
+For more details on installing and using Django, see the `Django documentation`_.

 Installed Apps
 --------------